Running vertex-wise linear mixed models

 pheno

-object already loaded in your environment, or as a
+- an R object already loaded in your environment (pass the object name directly), or

-string containing the path to a data file, that will
+- a string containing the path to a data file, that

-then be read in memory for you (supported file extensions are:
+will then be read into memory for you.
+Supported file extensions:

-datasets (i.e. a mids object or list of
+(i.e. a mids object or a list of data frames) are

-dataframes).
-Either way, the data shoud be in long
+supported.
+Either way, the data must be in long format

-format and it should contain all the variables specified in the
+and it must contain all variables in formula plus a

 subj_dir